 - 3.5.7.
-The current Lincolnshire Minerals and Waste Local Plan, prepared several years ago (and adopted in 2016), includes a policy which supports the "exploration, appraisal and/or production of conventional and unconventional hydrocarbons" (Policy M9).
+The current Lincolnshire Minerals and Waste Local Plan, adopted in 2016, includes a policy which supports the "exploration, appraisal and/or production of conventional and unconventional hydrocarbons" (Policy M9).
 However, the Central Lincolnshire Joint Strategic Planning Committee has taken the view that both the legislative and policy context has evolved considerably since then.
 Indeed, the remaining carbon budget, at both a local and a global level, cannot be met if fossil fuels continue to be extracted and consumed.
-The economy needs to move to low carbon energy, and Policy M9 is not compatible with that need. - 3.5.8.
-As such, the Joint Committee is against any form of fossil fuel exploration, extraction, production or energy generation in its area.
+Whilst undoubtedly there will be period of time where we transition away from fossil fuels, it is imperative that the economy needs to move to low carbon energy, and Policy M9 is not, in the view of the Committee, compatible with this transition.
+Extraction and burning of fossil fuels is not commensurate with delivering a net zero carbon Central Lincolnshire. - 3.5.8.
+Lincolnshire County Council is the Minerals Authority for Lincolnshire and as such they are responsible for making decisions on applications for mineral exploration and working, and for allocating land for such uses, as well as maintaining planning policies for minerals exploration and extraction.
+The Joint Committee recognises that this Local Plan cannot introduce a minerals policy relating to developments that fall under the jurisdiction of the County Council.
+Nevertheless, resisting fossil fuel extraction is vital in delivering the climate change aims of this Local Plan, and therefore the Joint Committee is confirming its position against any form of fossil fuel exploration, extraction, production or energy generation in its area.